 The first thing you need to establish is that there’s nothing complicated about artwork review.
-Our grandparents are having hard times to get into such tech because it’s totally unknown to them and because they think it complicates things, while the reality is quite the opposite.
-So, a ground rule number one – there’s nothing complicated about it, and it’s your task to keep it that way.
-Whenever you have a conversation explaining to somebody how this new thing works, keep it straightforward: “Well, you just upload your file to the project and share it with other people who can highlight what they like and what they don’t”.
+Our grandparents have hard times getting into such tech because it’s totally unknown to them and because they think it complicates things, while the reality is quite the opposite.
+So, a ground-rule number one – there’s nothing complicated about it, and it’s your task to keep it that way.
+Whenever you have a conversation explaining to somebody how this new thing works, keep it straightforward: “Well, you just upload your file to the project and share it with other people who can highlight what they like and what they don’t.”

 Project manager > reviewer > back to project manager > back to reviewer for clarifications > yet again back to project manager > designer, who is likely to have some questions > project owner > reviewer > back to designer > new version created, so guess what – back to project owner again aaaaaand… the cycle repeats itself.

-Grandma says that aye, it’s a rather long chain of messages, but some of these can be cut out, cuz you, let’s say, can put designer to CC or make them communicate with their client directly.
-Or make group chat, what’s wrong with that?
+Grandma says that aye, it’s a rather long chain of messages, but some of these can be cut out cuz you, let’s say, can put designers to CC or make them communicate with their client directly.
+Or make group chat; what’s wrong with that?

 I’ll tell you what happens: proofing becomes complicated.
 You still can do it, no doubt, but in reality, it should be much simpler.